QuentinRa/blog.quentinra.dev/info/js/syntax/var.md

 j // ok, j=5
 ```

-Problems using var (at least as often as you will see
-it on the outdated examples in the web)
+The problems using var (at least as often as you will see it on the outdated examples in the web)

-* you forgot to declare a variable but since
-if was declared in the bloc xxx 3000 before, then
-you won't get an error
+* you forgot to declare a variable, but since if was declared in the bloc xxx, 3000 lines before, then you won't get an error
-* in a loop, var=address so if you are passing j to a
-function, you may or not encounter problems like $j$
-having the wrong value (if you were planning to reference $j$)
+* in a loop, var=address so if you are passing j to a function, you may have a problem with $j$ having the wrong value (if you were planning to reference $j$)